Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Related Work

-\textbf{Factorization methods in MDL/MTL.} The method in \cite{yang2015unified} proposed a unified framework for MTL/MDL using semantic descriptors, but the focus is not on parameter-efficient adaptation. \cite{yang2017deep} performs MTL/MDL by factorizing each layer in the network after incorporating task-specific information along a separate dimension.
-Both the networks in \cite{yang2015unified} and \cite{yang2017deep} need to be retrained from scratch for new tasks/domains.
-In contrast, FTN can incrementally learn low-rank factors to add new tasks/domains. \cite{chen2018sharing} proposed a new parameter-efficient network as a replacement for residual networks by incorporating factorized tensors.
+\textbf{Factorization methods in MDL/MTL.} The method in \cite{yang2015unified} proposed a unified framework for MTL/MDL using semantic descriptors, without focusing on parameter-efficient adaptation. \cite{yang2017deep} performs MTL/MDL by factorizing each layer in the network after incorporating task-specific information along a separate dimension.
+Both the networks in \cite{yang2015unified} and \cite{yang2017deep} require retraining from scratch for new tasks/domains.
+In contrast, FTN can incrementally learn low-rank factors to add new tasks/domains. \cite{chen2018sharing} proposed a new parameter-efficient network to replace residual networks by incorporating factorized tensors.
 The results in \cite{chen2018sharing} are limited to learning single-task networks, where the network is only compressed by up to $\sim 60\%$.
-In \cite{bulat2020incremental}, the authors proposed a network for MDL using Tucker decomposition.
+In \cite{bulat2020incremental}, the authors proposed a network for MDL using Tucker decomposition. \cite{yismaw2024domain} paper focuses on solving inverse problems in computational imaging applications.
+The method proposes to modulate the weights of an unrolled pre-trained network for adaptation to multiple domains, measurement models, and noise.
+The multiplicative modulation is applied on DCNN (a small parameter network) with only rank-1 tensors.